JaneliaSciComp/jacs-cm/docs/MouseLightDeployment.md

 docker node update --label-add jacs=true $(docker node ls -f "role=worker" --format "{{.ID}}")
 ```

-You can run this command to ensure that both nodes are up and in Ready status:
+Finally, you can run this command to ensure that both nodes are up and in Ready status:
 ```
 docker node ls
 ```